 We can’t reiterate this point enough, at least until the behavior becomes practically non-existent and the entire industry is united against it.
 There is more to be said, however, on the topic of costumes and consent, as this issue stretches beyond the convention halls and comic stores.

-One of those similarities is the number of people in costume, or “garb” as the Rennies say, and the problems they face.
+One of those similarities is the number of people in costume, or “garb” as Rennies and Playtrons say, and the problems they face.
 All the same rules we’ve mentioned apply, and yet harassment (or worse) still occurs, possibly on a different level from standard conventions.

 So, I’d like to reiterate once more that “costumes do not equal consent” and discuss why the Renaissance Festival often has other problems amplifying the issue.